Jay Gould Railroad Car

 In the 20th century, Marion County experienced a revival in its economy through the tourism industry.
 The historic town of Jefferson, with its well-preserved architecture and rich history, became a popular destination for visitors seeking to experience the charm of the Old South.
 Today, Marion County boasts a thriving tourism sector, attracting visitors with its historic sites, museums, festivals, and recreational activities in its beautiful natural surroundings.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Marion County, Texas.
+This timeline provides a condensed summary of the historical journey of Marion County, Texas.